OA in Serbia

 Some small, yet encouraging steps have been undertaken at the Policy level:

-- Three institutions signed Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities:
+- Five institutions signed Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities:

 - University of Belgrade (on November 11, 2011),

 - University of Niš (on February 12, 2012) and

 - Serbian Academy of Sciences and Arts (on September 20, 2013)